 - For patients living a great distance from the doctor’s office or for patients who travel frequently, allergy drops offer the convenience of being able to administer the treatment wherever the patient happens to be.

-What are some disadvantages of allergy drop compared to traditional allergy injections?
+What are some disadvantages compared to traditional allergy injections?

 - Although the extracts used for allergy are the same as those used for injection immunotherapy, the sublingual administration is considered “off-label” and is currently not covered by insurance plans.
 Therefore, the cost of sublingual immunotherapy, although comparable to the cost of injection immunotherapy, is an entirely “out-of-pocket” expense, not reimbursable by insurance.